-OVERVIEW: The Conservation, Food & Health Foundation focuses its global health grantmaking on food security, disease prevention, family planning, and reproductive health.
+OVERVIEW: The Conservation, Food & Health Foundation’s global health grantmaking supports food security, disease prevention, family planning, and reproductive health.

 IP TAKE: This foundation prioritizes organizations that work in uncrowded or underfunded global health projects that fall within its grantmaking priorities.
 It also supports organizations in areas of the world that generally do not receive much philanthropy.